You're not just working out.

 Holly L.

 "Working with Meg has COMPLETELY changed the way I viewed and dealt with my pregnancy.
 She not only created workouts tailored to my needs and goals but she took her time to hold me accountable, check in, and be full support when it came to my questions.
-I knew I was getting an amazing personal prenatal trainer but Meg is SO much more!
+I knew I was getting an amazing pregnancy personal trainer but Meg is SO much more!
 She truly takes the time to be with you as you prepare your body & mind for labor.
 I went into the hospital feeling strong, confident, and fully educated.
 I will 100% be working with her postpartum & likely all my future pregnancies!!"

 Lesley H.